-What is soluble corn fiber？ Non-GMO natural corn starch, also called resistant dextrin, under acidity conditions and heating decomposition can get low molecular weight soluble glucan. does tapioca have fiber?
+What is soluble corn fiber?
+Non-GMO natural corn starch, also called resistant dextrin, under acidity conditions and heating decomposition can get low molecular weight soluble glucan. does tapioca have fiber?
 The answer is yes.
 It is a type of soluble dietary fiber, which shows as a kind of white or light yellow powder.
 As a type of corn dextrin fiber, tapioca-resistant starch can lower blood sugar and regulate blood lipids, contributing to intestinal health and weight control.
-Because of the improvement in the processing, more and more people choose to buy soluble corn fiber for their life or factories.
+Because of the improvement in processing, more and more people choose to buy soluble corn fiber for their life or in factories.
 Where to buy soluble corn fiber?
 Contact us now!

 CAS no: 9004-53-9

 The water-absorbing and swelling properties of soluble corn fiber are beneficial to promote the peristalsis of the gastrointestinal tract, prevent constipation, and reduce and prevent gastrointestinal diseases.
 Not only can the soluble corn fiber effectively inhibit the absorption of cholesterol but it can also slow down and even reduce the absorption of harmful substances such as heavy metal so as to further prevent the harmful effects of harmful chemicals from happening.
 Moreover, the soluble corn fiber can also improve intestinal flora and maintain the microecological balance in the body.
 This low-calorie sweetener is also beneficial to the synthesis of certain nutrients.
 It is normally considered as conducive to the treatment and rehabilitation of diabetes.